LeoDardanello/DA_Semantic_Segmentation/README.md

-# DA_Semantic_Segmentation
+# Real-Time Domain Adaptation for Semantic Segmentation
-A Real Time Domain Adaptation for Semantic Segmentation.
-Project developed for the Advanced Machine Learning @polito
+This work was developed for the Advanced Machine Learning course @[Politenico di Torino](https://github.com/Polito).

 Datasets can be found at: [Dataset folder](https://drive.google.com/drive/u/3/folders/1iE8wJT7tuDOVjEBZ7A3tOPZmNdroqG1m)